sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-basic-css.md

 Open this HTML file in browser and let's see what we have - a red page!

-Inline CSS has a lot of downsides, though, so try to avoid using it on your projects and during class.
+Inline CSS is notoriously tricky to debug and has some other downsides, too, so try to avoid using it on your projects and during class.

 #### Style Sheets

-Style sheets can be written in your HTML (internal) or in a separate CSS file (external).
+Style sheets can be written inside your HTML (internal) or in a separate CSS file (external).
 Whatever style sheet you use, the CSS syntax is the same.
 We build our CSS with a selector - usually the name of the HTML tag, a specific class of elements, or an element with a unique ID:

 ```css
 selector {